 The Climate Visuals Team

 Joel has an academic background in Geography; having studied at the University of Ottawa and Royal Holloway, University of London.
 Joel joins the team with experience in Account Management, Corporate Partnerships and Marketing, having previously worked across a number of agencies, and for The Drinkaware Trust, where he was a key player in the nationwide delivery of a vulnerability training scheme across the night time economy.
 Outside of work, Joel can be found brewing (and occasionally enjoying) beer, recording podcasts, escaping from locked rooms (the game kind), and generally being disappointed by the football scores.

-Victoria joins the Climate Visuals team as Digital Communications Assistant.
-Since graduating University, she has worked in sales and marketing for both the private and public sector and gained a diploma in Digital Marketing from the Oxford College of Marketing.
+Victoria works as the Climate Visuals Digital Communications Assistant.
+Previously, she has worked in sales and marketing for both the private and public sector and gained a diploma in Digital Marketing from the Oxford College of Marketing.
 Her work has allowed her to work on campaigns promoting the reduction of carbon emissions within the automotive industry as well as working across multiple subject areas in academic publishing, including climate policy, at Taylor & Francis.
-Living on a solar panel farm in South Oxfordshire, she has a keen interest in country life and sustainable agriculture.
-In her spare time, Victoria will be found on the farm with her horses, riding the Ridgeway.
+Living on a solar panel farm in South Oxford, she has a keen interest in country life and agriculture.
+In her spare time, Victoria will be found on the farm with her horses riding the Ridgeway.

 Léane brings 15 years of international experience in environmental education, communication and marketing.
 Prior to joining Climate Outreach, she lived in Vancouver where she worked at the David Suzuki Foundation as well as taught an Environmental Studies class at a secondary school.
 Before that, she worked in London as a Marketing Manager for Johnson & Johnson.
 She holds a Master’s in Environment & Management and a B Ed (Canada), an MBA in Marketing (US) and a B.A in Humanities (France).
 She is a native speaker of English and French.
 In her spare time she can be found climbing mountains, kayaking and sometimes even unicycling.